 The Foundation’s education grants are generally made to organizations that serve individuals and communities in the greater Chicago area.
 We also consider leading U.S.-based programs that reach broader populations across the U.S. and internationally or have the potential to have a meaningful impact on best practices at the national or international level.
 See, however, Legal Requirements – U.S. and International Grantmaking.

 Organizations that do not serve populations in the Chicago area and do not meet the foregoing standards are rarely considered by the Board.
 As a result, we generally discourage them from submitting inquiries to the Foundation.
-If you have a question as to whether your organization or program qualifies for consideration, please call our office and speak to a program officer about whether it is appropriate to submit a Grantseeker Information Form.
+If you have a question as to whether your organization or program qualifies for consideration, please call our office and speak to a program officer about whether it is appropriate to submit a Letter of Inquiry form.

 Scientific Research Programs